 Dubrovnik airport is well connected to most of the major European cities as well as Zagreb airport.
 Other connections include road travel (most of it is highway), and ferry lines to Split and Rijeka, also to Italy (Bari and Ancona).

 You will undoubtedly be mesmerized by the beauty of the islands,... coast and sea in the local waters of Dubrovnik.

-Dubrovnik region is one of the most beautiful sailing destinations on Mediterranean.
+Dubrovnik region is one of the most beautiful sailing destinations in the Mediterranean.
 After visiting Dubrovnik, you can go around Elafiti Islands (Koločep, Lopud, Šipan), Mljet, Korčula, Lastovo and other smaller islands in the area.
 They are all privileged with characteristic lush vegetation and rich cultural and ancient historical heritage.
-Particularly interesting are lodges and palaces from time of medieval Republic Of Dubrovnik.
+Particularly interesting are lodges and palaces from a time of the medieval Republic Of Dubrovnik.

-7 DAYS: Sailing from Duborvnik towards Elafiti islands and Lopud, Mljet, Korcula, Lastovo...
+7 DAYS: Sailing from Dubrovnik towards Elafiti islands and Lopud, Mljet, Korcula, Lastovo...